mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 In this post, I share how I passed the OSWE certification on my first try.

 Every now and then I get DMed on linkedin asking about this exam.
-Hopefully this will help me redirect people to this blog every time I get asked again, get some organic traffic, monetize with google ads, throw it into sh*tcoins, and eventually retire to a remote Japanese village. 🍜⛩️
+Hopefully this will help me redirect people to this blog every time I get asked again, get some organic traffic, monetize with google ads, throw it into sh*tcoins, and eventually retire to a remote japanese village. 🍜⛩️

-#### disclaimer
+#### spoiler
-* I took the exam in january 2025.
-* spoiler: there will be no *spoilers* here.
+There will be no *spoilers* here.
 It's just my personal experience without anything that isn’t already public.

 ### os-what?